singhg9/gurmansingh.com/readme.md

    				<img src="images/profile-pic.jpg" alt="Profile Picture">

-   				<p class="lead">An accomplished product management professional with over four years of bringing products to market.
+   				<p class="lead">An accomplished product management professional with five years of bringing products to market.
 Experienced in strategy and leading large product releases to drive over 300 million downloads and 250 million monthly impressions.
 Highly organized, detail-oriented, and conscientious self-starter, able to strategize and prioritize effectively to accomplish multiple tasks with creativity, enthusiasm and humor.</p>
    			</div>

    		</div>